egehurturk/Banzai/docs/Configuration.md

 Note that the docker way only uses this behavior of Banzai, as stated in [User Guide](User-Guide.md).

-However, if you use Banzai locally, then you can configure whether the server allows custom URLs; in other words certain paths can be mapped to certain documents in local filesystem.
+However, if you use Banzai locally, you can configure whether the server allows custom URLs; in other words certain paths can be mapped to certain documents in local filesystem.
 You can set this behavior through the `allowCustomUrlMapping(boolean)` method of class `com.egehurturk.httpd.HttpServer`.
 Here's a demonstration:

 ```java
 server.allowCustomUrlMapping(true); // this will allow for custom URLs